-

 Customer retention

 Much like lifetime value, a great customer retention rate can speak to the health of a company’s goods or services.
 Particularly in SaaS and subscriptions-based models, great customer retention means continuing annual recurring revenue – a key metric for investors.
-To achieve this, though, will likely require some form of investment in a customer lifecycle plan.
+To achieve this, though, will likely require some form of investment in a customer lifecycle plan (read more about customer lifecycle marketing on the blog here).
 By connecting these types of initiatives in your budget to an investor-friendly metric like increased ARR, you’re indicating that you have your board’s interests in mind.
 It also makes it a harder case to deny the budget allocation.
 After all, what investor is going to shelve a plan that can increase valuation?

 Again, each of the metrics requires good measurement, which itself requires great tools – perhaps even a marketing data hub.